ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   ->Agent<ScAgentCalculateSetPower>();
   // This method pointers to module that agent class `ScAgentCalculateSetPower`
   // should be subscribed to sc-event of adding outgoing sc-arc from sc-element
   // `action_initiated`.
-It is default parameter in these method if you want
+It is default parameter in these method if you want to
-  // register agent class inherited from `ScActionAgent`.
+  // subscribe agent class inherited from `ScActionAgent`.

-// This way of registering agents makes it easier to write code.
+// This way of subscribing agents makes it easier to write code.
-// You don't have to think about unregistering agents after
+// You don't have to think about unsubscribing agents after
 // the system shutdown - your module will do it all by itself.
 ```